dala318/nordpool_planner/README.md

 `search_length` can be in the range of 2 to 24 and specifies how many hours ahead to serach for lowest price.

-`var_search_length` an entity that provides a numerical value in hours within which electricity is needed.
+`var_search_length` an entity that provides a numerical value in hours, used the same way as `search_length` but dynamic.

-`duration` specifies how large window in hours to slide forward in search for a minimum price.
+`duration` can be i nthe range of 1 to 5 and specifies how large window of censecutive hours to slide forward in search for a minimum average price in the `search_window length`.

-`accept_cost` specifies a price level, that if an average over search window is below this value, is accepted and used.
+`accept_cost` specifies a price level in the currency of your `nordpool_entity`, that if an average over a duration is below this value, is accepted and used.
 Even if not the lowest in the range specified.

-`accept_rate` specifies a price rate, that if an average over search window / notdpool_average is below this rate, is accepted and used.
+`accept_rate` specifies a price rate, that if an average over a `duration` / nordpool_average (`nordpool_entity.attributes.average`) is below this rate, is accepted and used.
 Even if not the lowest in the range specified.
+E.g. if set to 1 an 'average over duration' <= 'nordpool average' is accepted.
+If 0.5 it has to be half the price of nordpool average.
+The idea is to not be as sensitive to offsets I price levels but just a generic rule to accept low section, not just the lowest.

 ## Attributes